Dans-labs/Dans-labs.github.io/_labs/electron-experiments.md

 * [redux-tutorial] - a first look at Redux, following a [tutorial] by [LearnCode.academy]
 * [redux-tutorial-typescript] - a port from above tutorial in TypeScript, plus a deep dive into [Webpack] configuration
 * [redux-form-tutorial] - experiments with the various form configurations from [redux-form], and a first look at routing to different pages using [react-router]
+* [react-template] - a template project for quick starting with React
+* [react-redux-template] - a template project for quick starting with React and Redux

 # Author
 Richard van Heest [[DANS-KNAW]] [[LinkedIn]]